Teejay005/ElevatorControlApp/README.md

 #### How to run the App

 1. Install [dotNetCore](https://dotnet.microsoft.com/download/dotnet-core/2.1)
-2. Clone the app from [github repo]
+2. Clone the app from [github repo](https://github.com/Teejay005/ElevatorControlApp)
+3. Change directory to the app by `cd ElevatorControlApp`.
+4. Run the command `dotnet build`
+5. Run the test by changing directory to the test folder `cd tests`
+6. Then run command `dotnet test`